 The impact of the hit resolution on the decay vertex reconstruction has also been studied.
 With $8\,\mu\mathrm{m}$ hit resolution in both views of Layer0, the error on the vertex position due to multiple scattering interactions with the material dominates the overall vertex uncertainty.

-Even for high momentum tracks from $B^0 \rightarrow$ $\pi^+\pi^-$ decays.
+Even for high momentum tracks from $B^0 \to \pi^+\pi^-$ decays.
 Hence, without further reduction of the material budget, there is no real advantage in improving the hit resolution with respect to this value.
 The hit resolution from Layer1 to Layer5 has been chosen according to the BABAR SVT design which was optimized for low momentum track reconstruction.
-The intrinsic detector hit resolution and hit efficiency values used in the Fast Simulation are in Table 6.6 for the different SVT layer
+The intrinsic detector hit resolution and hit efficiency values used in the Fast Simulation are reported in Table 6.6 for the different SVT layers.
+The efficiencies have been estimated from simulations taking into account possible hit losses due to the overlap of pulses in the analog section of the FEE with nominal background conditions.

-Table 6.6: Intrinsic detector hit resolution and hit efficiency for the z and φ sides (Layer0 u and v sides) for the different layers.
+Table 6.6: Intrinsic detector hit resolution and hit efficiency for the φ and z sides (Layer0 u and v sides) for the different layers.